fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

 **Table mapping**

 This extension uses TYPO3 Extbase table mapping to make use of existing EXT:t3blog tables.
-Take a look at :code:`ext_typoscript_setup.txt` to see how this is done.
+Take a look at :code:`Configuration/Extbase/Persistence/Classes.php` to see how this is done.

 Translations